 Reader Question: Recently I interviewed for a job - and the company asked me and the other three final candidates to complete a background authorization form before any of the four of us was offered the position.
 The requested information included Date of Birth (DOB), SSN (social security number), and Driver's License number.

 I did not want to have such personal identifying information in the data base of a large background check firm unless I was being offered the job, which I was not at that point.
 Also, because I am 65, I feared age discrimination.
 Nonetheless I complied, concluding that not doing so would hurt my chances - either because they might think I was hiding something or that I was being uncooperative.

 They did post a disclaimer on the authorization form: "Date of Birth is requested only for the purposes of identification in obtaining accurate retrieval of records and it will not be used for discriminatory purposes."

 In other words, the request for the background authorization was step two in the process:

-- Step One: first in-person interview: one on one
+- First in-person interview: one on one,

-- Step Four: presumably the final selection
+- Presumably, the final selection

 Was it legal and appropriate for the company to ask for my DOB in a background check authorization before a job offer?
 I would like to know to handle such a request, should it arise again in the future.